BhosaleAniket/aniket.bhosale.github.io/content/authors/admin/_index.md

 ## About Me

-Aniket Bhosale is a Master's student studying Electrical Engineering at Carnegie Mellon university.
+Aniket Bhosale is a Master's student studying Electrical Engineering at Carnegie Mellon University.
 His interests include autonomous systems, robotics, embedded systems, machines learning, and artifical intelligence.
 He recently graduated from UC San Diego with a Bachelor's degree in Electrical Engineering and a minor in Data Science.